ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 of creation of values such as clock sequence, counters or random data which increases the probability of duplicates.

-For UUIDv1 and UUIDv6, if the node ID can never change (e.g., the net card is inseparable from the system), or if any change also reinitializes the clock sequence to a random value, then instead of keeping it in stable store, the current node ID may be returned
+For UUIDv1 and UUIDv6, if the node ID can never change (e.g., the network interface card from which the node ID is derived is inseparable from the system), or if any change also reinitializes the clock sequence to a random value, then instead of keeping it in stable store, the current node ID may be returned.

 For UUIDv1 and UUIDv6, the state does not always need to be written to stable store every time a UUID is generated.
 The timestamp in the stable store can be